Skip to main content

 How to verify your domain through DNS TXT record with Mentimeter:

-1. Go into your Team Settings page on Mentimeter.
+1. Go into your Workspace Settings page on Mentimeter.

 2. Click Domain Control.